-- For U.S. citizens, the only tour that requires a visa is the Eastern Front Tour, which involves travelling to Russia.
+- For U.S. citizens, tours that require a visa is the Eastern Front Tour and the Vietnam War Tour, which involve travelling to Russia and Vietnam.
 Please speak to your travel consultant for more details on this.
 Visas may be required on any of our tours for non-US citizens.
 If visas are required, it is the tour participant's responsibility to ensure that all completed visa applications are provided to us in a timely fashion.

 What do I need to know when preparing for the tour?